 Combat in Epic Path, and indeed in all D20 system games, is taken one person at a time in a step-wise fashion.
-At the beginning of the combat, each person rolls an initiative number by rolling a D20 and adding their initiative modifier.
+At the beginning of the combat, each person rolls an initiative number by rolling a D20 and adding their initiative modifier (a Movement skill check).
 The person (or monster) with the highest initiative number goes first, then the person with the next highest number goes next, etc. This process repeats until every person and monster and other creature in a given conflict has had a turn.
 (It is HIGHLY recommended to have a whiteboard, display monitor, or even a plain old sheet of paper where all the initiative numbers for each creature can be kept track of.)

 The Game Master may keep track of the initiative count, or, the players may keep track of it, depending upon the work load of the game master.

 When all creatures involved in a combat have had one turn to take their actions, IE, all the initiative numbers have been counted off in order from highest to lowest, the first round of combat is finished.

 At the bottom of the round the game master will announce that the first round is over and then reset the initiative count to the highest number again, and once more, each person and monster gets their turn to act.